RocketSoftware/BankDemo/demos/onprem/psqlmfdbfh/README.md

 # Micro Focus Bankdemo Application using MFDBFH with PostrgreSQL
-This demonstration configures the Bankdemo deployment to store banking data in VSAM datasets stored within a PostgreSQL database accessed from COBOL programs using `EXEC CICS` statements such as: `STARTBR FILE`, `READ FILE`, `WRITE FILE`.
+This demonstration configures the Bankdemo application to store banking data in VSAM datasets stored within a PostgreSQL database accessed from COBOL programs using `EXEC CICS` statements such as: `STARTBR FILE`, `READ FILE`, `WRITE FILE`.

 The COBOL modules used to access the data can be found in the `sources/cobol/data/vsam` directory of this project and are unchanged from when the data is stored in indexed sequential files on disk.

+The Micro Focus Secrets Vault is used to store the database credentials.

 ## Pre-requisites
 - Micro Focus Enterprise Developer or Enterprise Server